kvkushal/hls-stream-ops/README.md

 | Audio loudness | DSP accuracy is a rabbit hole |
 | Authentication | Demo context only |

-**Why no database**: Bounded history in memory is sufficient.
-This simplifies deployment and demonstrates scope control.

 ## API Endpoints

 ```